neo4j-product-examples/db-introduction/README.md

 ![image](https://github.com/neo4j-product-examples/db-introduction/blob/9b8e2935c1900270c6dffa5dc281c91b6f39dc70/img/Aura.png)

 For this option, simply log into your Aura account and create a Free instance.
-You can use any of the ptions that have sample data, but the StackOverflow, Recommendations, and Cybersecurity may resonate more.
+You can use any of the ptions that have sample data, but the StackOverflow, Recommendations, and Cybersecurity may resonate more. **IMPORTANT: be sure to copy and save the password somewhere.
+There is no way to recover it if you don't**

 ![image](https://github.com/neo4j-product-examples/db-introduction/blob/db82798953e370fedb277b1fd9979fdca1839c88/img/free-options.png)